 These are often very expensive options.
 Expect to pay a minimum of $450/week.

-Renting an apartment or a house
+Renting an Apartment or House

 Note that you can choose to rent furnished or unfurnished accommodation.
 This is an important point depending on your situation and your budget.
 But buying furniture does not necessarily spending a huge amount of money.
 You can find cheap furniture on websites like Gumtree or the Facebook Marketplace.
 Sometimes you can even find free furniture on the streets!